Schlagonia/yearn-devdocs/docs/developers/v3/strategy_development.md

             if(positionIsLocked) {
                 return TokenizedStrategy.totalIdle();
             } else {
-                return TokenizedStrategy.totalAssets();
+                return type(uint256).max;
             }
         }

 1. *_tend(uint256 _totalIdle)*
     **Purpose**:
     - This would get called during a `tend` call and can be used if a strategy needs to perform any maintenance or other actions that don't require a full report.
-If used the strategy should also implement a `tendTrigger` that keepers can monitor to know when it should be called.
+If used the strategy should also implement a `_tendTrigger` that keepers can monitor to know when it should be called.

     **Parameters**:
     - `_totalIdle`: The amount of asset currently loose in the strategy.